 It helps to tell your story chronologically.
 Start with when and how your condition began in service.
 It may have started with an injury, repetitive overuse, overcompensating for a minor injury, or a stressful or traumatic event.
 If you complained of the problem while in the military, explain when you first reported it and what treatment you were given.

 What have your symptoms been like since you’ve gotten out of service?
 If you have sought medical care, describe each experience.
 If you have not been treated, but continue to experience symptoms, describe your symptoms currently.
-You can also try and include a pain level and how you manage the symptoms on your own.
+You can also describe your pain level and how you manage the symptoms on your own.
 If your daily life or activities are affected, describe how your life has changed.
-What are the new limitations or adverse effects because of the ailment.
-You may want to include any activities you would typically do that you now have to avoid because of this medical condition.
+What are the new limitations or adverse effects because of the ailment?
+Describe any activities or tasks that you can no longer perform because of this medical condition.

 These types of details are essential for the committee reviewing your statement to understand your health information and approach to medical care in your own words.